Shaqir Hussyin – Wealth Academy – Review

 What you always have to come back to, and what Shaqir will never escape, is that he fronted for, and profited from, MOBE: “The Federal Trade Commission has charged three individuals and nine businesses with bilking more than $125 million from thousands of consumers with a fraudulent business education program called MOBE (“My Online Business Education”).
 Link.

-I’d have some (small) respect for Shaqir if he addressed that, but he doesn’t.
-He can’t.
+It’s something Shaqir never addresses, because he can’t.
 He was complicit in that “bilking” and he made a lot of money from promoting and recommending a “fraudulent business education program”.
 He still would be if the authorities hadn’t shut it down.

 He did the same thing with Empower.
 With CarbonCopy Pro & WealthMasters.